RediSearch/RediSearch/docs/Commands.md

 FT.CREATE subtitled-books-idx ON HASH PREFIX 1 book:details FILTER '@subtitle != ""' SCHEMA title TEXT
 ```

-Indexing books that have a "categories" attribute in which semicolons separate the values:
+Indexing books that have a "categories" attribute where each category is separated by a `;` character:

 ```sql
 FT.CREATE books-idx ON HASH PREFIX 1 book:details FILTER SCHEMA title TEXT categories TAG SEPARATOR ";"